 We expect current students to fill out the "My Planner" in MyNEVADA with courses for upcoming terms as part of the advising process; in conjunction with the academic advising report in MyNEVADA, My Planner is a critical tool to plan and verify your degree completion.
 Instructions on how to use the My Planner feature in MyNEVADA.

 For students interested in pursuing professional graduate programs, such as: medical, dental, pharmacy, optometry, law, business, etc.

 Undergraduate academic advising in the College of Science teaches and empowers students to take responsibility for learning and for their own academic success through academic planning.

-Academic advising is intended for you, as the student, to proactively plan and consult with your advisor on your academic program in order to achieve your educational and professional goals.
+Academic advising is intended for the student to proactively plan and consult with their academic and faculty advisor on their academic program in order to achieve their educational and professional goals.

 NOTE: All College of Science engineering programs (Geological Engineering, Metallurgical Engineering, and Mining Engineering) require mandatory advising every semester until graduation.

-New students (freshmen and transfers), continuing freshmen and sophomores, and students on academic probation are advised by their academic advisor.
+New students (freshmen and transfers), continuing freshmen and sophomores, students who are declaring or changing their major to one offered by the College of Science, and students on academic probation are advised by their academic advisor.

-Juniors and seniors in good academic standing (UNR cumulative GPA 2.0 or higher) are advised by their faculty advisor.
+Juniors and seniors with declared majors in the College of Science AND in good academic standing (UNR cumulative GPA 2.0 or higher) are advised by their faculty advisor.